emmFinalist/cms/README.md

 ## Extra information

-The following sources have ben use during the development of this project
+The following sources have been used during the development of this project

 - [elasticsearch in drupal](https://opensenselabs.com/blog/tech/use-elastic-search-indexing-drupal)
 - [install composer](https://stackoverflow.com/questions/51443557/how-to-install-php-composer-inside-a-docker-container/51446468)